Sea Level (album)

-Sea Level is the 1977 eponymous debut album by Sea Level which was released on the Capricorn Records label.
+Sea Level is the 1977 debut album by Sea Level which was released on the Capricorn Records label.

 Critical reception

 On AllMusic Dave Lynch wrote, "Of course, the Allmans sound was a major touchstone for Sea Level; certainly, Leavell's pianism had reached its largest audience ever with his solo break on "Jessica", and he would bring similar stylings to his quartet's 1977 eponymous debut album.
 But Sea Level didn't need to stand in the shadow of any other group, as the debut made clear....
 Sea Level was a fine debut from a killer quartet..."

 Track listing

 All songs written by Chuck Leavell, except where noted.